sshhoo/ica/README.md

     - Use "--image_dir" to specify the directory to be scanned.
     - Use "--stn" to specify the number of images to be included in one tfrecord.
     The default value is 10000 (try to change this value if you do not have enough memory for training).
-    When executed, it will generate tfrecord format data in `tfrecord/{--resize_int}_resized_{--image_dir}_train/` etc.
+    When executed, it'll generate tfrecord format data in `tfrecord/{--resize_int}_resized_{--image_dir}_train/` etc.

     `python make_tfrecord.py --image_dir {--resize_int}_resized_{--image_dir}_train/ --stn 10000`

 - ### Learning & export model, labels
-	We will use the created tfrecord for learning.
+	You'll use the created tfrecord for learning.
-	By learning, we will create the "model.tflite" and "labels.txt" required for the application.
+	By learning, you'll create the "model.tflite" and "labels.txt" required for the application.

 	- Get the label name and other information from the directory specified by "--image_dir".
 	Specify the directory that was used to create `tfrecord/{--resize_int}_resized_{--image_dir}_train/`(i.e., `{--resize_int}_resized_{--image_dir}_train/`).